IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     says that the named attribute can be an attribute of the named element, and that the type of this attribute is the indicated type.
   - The most common type for attributes is CDATA.
 This type is essentially character-string data with special characters like < escaped as in #PCDATA.
   - Following the data type there can be a keyword #REQUIRED or #IMPLIED, which means that the attribute must be present, or is optional, respectively.
-  - Another option is an enumerated type, which is a list of possible strings, surrounded by parentheses and separated by |’s.
+  - Another option is an enumerated type, which is a list of possible strings, surrounded by parentheses and separated by |'s.

 Chapter 11.3.4 Identifiers and References
   - Certain attributes can be used as identifiers for elements.
 In a DTD, we give these attributes the type ID.
-  - Other attributes have values that are references to these element ID’s; these attributes may be declared to have type IDREF.
+  - Other attributes have values that are references to these element ID's; these attributes may be declared to have type IDREF.
   - The value of an IDREF attribute must also be the value of some ID attribute of some element
   - IDREF is basically a pointer to the ID
   - An alternative is to give an attribute the type IDREFS.
-In that case, the value of the attribute is a string consisting of a list of ID’s
+In that case, the value of the attribute is a string consisting of a list of ID's

 Chapter 11.4 XML Schema
   - XML Schema is an alternative way to provide a schema for XML documents.